 Nohkalikai Falls has the tallest plunge in India, falling from a height of 1,115 ft.
-It is one of the major attractions in Meghalaya state, let alone Cherrapunji.
+This is one of the major attractions in Meghalaya state, let alone Cherrapunji.
+Watching this falls is a mesmerizing sight and one of the must do things in Cherrapunji.

-On a drunken day with a friend, out of pure jealousy, the husband killed the infant and cooked her meat and threw away the head and bones.
-On returning home from a long day’s work, Likai couldn’t find her baby but was so famished that she ate the cooked meat.
-Post meal, while she was sitting around to slice the betel leaves like most locals, she saw a tiny finger that she recognized.
+After reaching home, Likai couldn’t find her baby but was so famished that she ate the cooked meat.
+Afterward, she saw a tiny finger that she recognized while she was sitting around the house.
 Putting together what just happened, Likai was horrified at what she had done.
 Grief and fury drove Likai to the edge of the waterfall from where she threw herself off the cliff.
-Noh in Khasi means “jump”.
+Noh in Khasi means jump.
 After this heartrending story, the falls came to be known as Noh-ka-likai falls.

 This is a brilliant piece of bio-engineering practiced by the locals.
-The aerial roots of rubber trees are made to grow through betel tree trunks placed across rivers until the fig roots attach themselves to the other side.
-Sticks, stones, and other objects are used to stabilize the growing bridge.
-This process can take up to 15 years to complete and hold about 50 people at a time.
+The aerial roots of rubber trees made to grow through betel tree trunks placed across rivers until the fig roots attach themselves to the other side.
+In addition, sticks, stones, and other objects are used to stabilize the growing bridge.
+This process can take up to 15 years to complete and holds about 50 people at a time.
 As long as the tree they are formed from remains healthy, they naturally self-strengthen as their component roots grow thicker.
-Fascinating, isn’t it?
+It’s fascinating, isn’t it?

 Living root bridges are found all over Meghalaya.
-Most notable one, being the the double decker living root bridge found inside the valley of Nongriat.
-It takes atleast half a day to complete the trail and has about 3500 steps one way.
+Most notable one, being the double-decker living root bridge found inside the valley of Nongriat.
+Reserve a day for this trail which has about 3500 steps one way.

 Caving in Cherrapunji

-We decided to go to Mawsami caves – the most well known caving destination in Cherrapunji.
-The limestone cave formations, wading through small pools of water and the eerie atmosphere gives you an idea of exploratory perspective while caving for a complete beginner.
+We decided to go to Mawsami caves – the most well-known caving destination in Cherrapunji.
+The limestone cave formations, wading through small pools of water and the eerie atmosphere gives you an idea of the exploratory perspective of caving for a complete beginner.
 However, if you want to have some real caving experience, Krem Mawmlu caves may be a good option.
-Be prepared with torchlights for some crawling and climbing while wading through knee deep pools.
+Be prepared with torch lights for some crawling and climbing while wading through knee-deep pools.